code7410/rock-paper-scissors/README.md

-✊📄✂ Rock-Paper-Scissors Game
+✊📄✂ Rock-Paper-Scissors
-A Python console game where the player competes against the computer in Rock-Paper-Scissors.
-Tracks the score, shows the winner after each round, and logs final results to a text file.
+A Python console application where the player competes against the computer in Rock-Paper-Scissors.
+Tracks the user’s score, shows the winner after each round, and saves the final results (including score and winner) to a text file.

 🚀 Features
-Lets the user choose rock, paper, or scissors
+Lets the player choose rock, paper, or scissors

 Randomly generates the computer’s choice

 Determines the winner of each round

-Tracks the score across rounds
+Tracks and displays the score

-Saves the final score to a .txt file
+Logs final results to a .txt file

 📁 Files
 rock_paper_scissors.py — Main Python file

-score_log.txt — Stores game results
+score_log.txt — Score tracker

 📈 What I Learned
-Using import random to generate choices
+Python basics: input(), if/elif/else, loops, import random

-Taking and validating user input

-Writing conditions using if, elif, and else
+How to create and structure a simple game loop

-Saving data to a file in Python
+How to save results to a file in Python

-Structuring a simple game loop
+How to share code using GitHub

 ✨ This is my second Python project.
-More games coming soon!
+More coming soon!